morgan-j-black/Obsidian-with-Zotero-Academia/Notes/Obsidian-tutorial.md

 # Beware the rabbit hole

-This setup took me quite a while to make, and involved a deep dive in the rabbit hole. [[Obsidian]] is always changing and there are so many [[Obsidian - Plugins|plugins]] its hard to keep up.
+This setup took me quite a while to make, and involved a deep dive in the rabbit hole. [[Obsidian-tutorial]] is always changing and there are so many [[Obsidian - Plugins|plugins]] its hard to keep up.

 > [!info]
 > Try out this setup and tweak it to suit you.
 Usually these changes can be made in the settings for each [[Obsidian - Plugins|plugin]], or go on the obsidian forums